hcchuang/hcchuang.github.io/_pages/about.md

    - Seminar in National Taipei University and National Taiwan University
    - NBER productivity seminar, TPRI brownbag seminar, and the Max Planck Institute Innovation & Entrepreneurship seminar.(Presented by John.
 P Walsh).
 1. Hui-Ching Chuang, O-Chia Chuang, Zaichao Du, and Zhenhong Huang. _Estimating the CARE system with possibly high-dimensional units_,
-   - 第六届环亚太青年计量学者会议,Wuhan/Online,China (*Present by O-Chia Chuang).
+   - 第六届环亚太青年计量学者会议, Wuhan, China (*Present by O-Chia Chuang).
    - The 2020 International Conference of Taiwan Finance Association,Puli,Taiwan.
-   - The 28thConference on the Theories and Practices of Securities and Financial Markets,Kaushung,Taiwan.
+   - The 28th Conference on the Theories and Practices of Securities and Financial Markets, Kaushung, Taiwan.
 1. Jui-Chung Yang, Chung-Ming Kuan, and Hui-Ching Chuang, _Machine Learning for Treatment Effect: An Applicationto the Big N Audit Quality Effect_,
    - The 2019 Annual Meeting of the Financial Management Association International,New Orleans,USA.
 1. Hui-Ching Chuang and Chung-Ming Kuan, _Systematic and Discretionary Hedge Funds: Classification and PerformanceComparison_,
-   - Quantitative Finance Workshop 3: Asset Pricing and Risk Management,IMS, NUS, Singapore,Singapore.
+   - Quantitative Finance Workshop 3: Asset Pricing and Risk Management, Institute for Mathematical Science, NUS, Singapore,Singapore.
-   - The 2019 International Conference of Taiwan Finance Association,Taipei,Taiwan
 1. Hui-Ching Chuang and Jau-er Chen, _Downturn Loss Given Default: An Application of Unconditional Quantile Regression_,
-   - The 2019 Annual Conference of Financial Engineering Association Taiwan,Taipei,Taiwan.
-   - The 32nd Australasian Finance and Banking Conference,Sydney,Australia.
+   - The 32nd Australasian Finance and Banking Conference, Sydney, Australia.